bvibber/turtle-world/readme.md

 ]
 ```

-Currently the blocks are executed in the same scope and context as the function that called the block-using operation to allow local variable access and local `output` and `stop` commands:
+Currently the blocks are executed in the same scope and context as the procedure that called the block-using operation to allow local `output` and `stop` commands:

 ```
 forever [